• Menu

 Write "Start" and "Finish" on a snowflake.
 Place these snowflakes where you want them on the game board.

-RELATED RESOURCE: Emergent Readers – Winter Collection
+RELATED RESOURCE: Easy Readers – Winter Collection

 I would laminate your game board if you’d like to use it more than once (optional).
 My kids look forward to having these game boards to use every winter!